Excision Score: Evaluating Edits with Surgical Precision

 \section{Abstract}

 Many tasks revolve around editing a document, whether code or text.
 We formulate the revision similarity problem to unify a wide range of machine learning evaluation problems whose goal is to assess a revision to an existing document.
-This definition rests on the observation that revisions usually change only a \emph{small} portion of an existing document, so the existing document and its immediate revisions share a majority of their content.
+We observe that revisions usually change only a small portion of an existing document, so the existing document and its immediate revisions share a majority of their content.

 We formulate five adequacy criteria for revision similarity measures, designed to align them with human judgement.
 We show that popular pairwise measures, like BLEU, fail to meet these criteria, because their scores are dominated by the shared content.
 They report high similarity between two revisions when humans would assess them as quite different.
 This is a fundamental flaw we address.